 Because they bring to their work a unique set of skills and attributes that their older counterparts often lack, young leaders are an integral part of every company's workforce.
 Unfortunately, many of them have a tendency to job hop, moving between companies frequently in pursuit of the perfect position.

-If you're worried about losing your best Millennials, there's an easy way to keep them, according to Inc.com contributor and generations expert Ryan Jenkins: Make work "experiential."
+If you're worried about losing your best Millennials, there's an easy way to keep them, author and generations expert Ryan Jenkins writes in an article for Inc.com

-Questions, Comments, Suggestions?Contact Successful Meetings Editor in Chief Vincent Alonzo with your "How To" ideas.
+Questions, Comments, Suggestions?Contact Successful Meetings with your "How To" ideas.